Rocky III: Plot

-Stopping by Mickey's closed gym, the forlorn Rocky encounters his former rival, Apollo Creed, who witnessed the match as a guest analyst.
-Creed offers to help train Rocky for a rematch against Lang in exchange for a future favor, which Rocky accepts.
+Stopping by Mickey's closed gym, the forlorn Rocky encounters his former rival Apollo, who witnessed the match as a guest analyst.
+Apollo offers to help train Rocky for a rematch against Lang in exchange for a future favor, which Rocky accepts.
 Apollo then takes Rocky to the gym where he once trained, Tough Gym in Los Angeles.
-Apollo quickly becomes frustrated by Rocky's lack of effort, as he is still haunted by nightmares of Lang and unable to train without Mickey by his side.
-However, Rocky regains his focus after Adrian helps him come to terms with Mickey's death.
-Apollo and his manager, Tony "Duke" Evers, infuse Rocky's undisciplined brawling style with more of Apollo's trademark footwork, skill and speed, rebuilding him into an entirely new fighter.
+Apollo becomes frustrated by Rocky's lack of effort, as the latter is still haunted by nightmares of Lang and unable to train without Mickey by his side.
+Rocky regains his focus, though, after Adrian helps him come to terms with Mickey's death.
+Apollo and his manager, Tony "Duke" Evers, infuse Rocky's undisciplined brawling style with more of Apollo's trademark footwork, skill, and speed, rebuilding him into a more complete fighter.

 After months of training, the rematch takes place at Madison Square Garden in New York City.
 Apollo lends Rocky the American flag trunks that he wore during their first match.
 At the outset of the match, Rocky sprints from his corner, battering Lang with a level of skill and spirit that no one ever expected.
 Rocky completely dominates the first round, leaving Lang enraged and bewildered after the bell.
 Lang gains the upper hand in the second round, and Rocky adopts an entirely different strategy that angers and confuses Apollo by intentionally taking a beating from Lang, even getting knocked down twice, all the while taunting Lang that he cannot knock him out.
 By the third round, Lang, who is used to winning matches swiftly with knockouts in the early rounds, loses his temper and starts throwing punches wildly as Rocky taunts him, gradually running out of stamina.
 With Lang rattled and vulnerable, Rocky strikes back with a flurry of punches, culminating in a brutal knockout to reclaim the heavyweight championship.

-Afterwards, Rocky fulfills Apollo's favor — a third, private rematch with him at Mighty Mick's Gym.
-The film concludes without showing the result, but freezes into an oil painting of two boxers simultaneously throwing the first punch, showing two equally skilled athletes facing each other not as rivals, but as friends.
+Afterward, Rocky honors Apollo's favor: a third match, albeit this time in the form of a friendly sparring match at Mighty Mick's Gym.
+The film concludes with the two simultaneously throwing the first punch, showing two equally skilled athletes facing each other not as rivals, but as friends.